All footage of Bondi Beach shooting

 A man who is dying from positional asphyxiation will not speak at a normal, conversational pace.

-He will speak in short, repetitive statements that fade and trail off at the end, in an obvious rhythm matching their short breaths; they are unable to breathe deeply enough to construct a longer sentence.
+He will speak in short, repetitive statements that fade and trail off at the end, in an obvious rhythm matching their short breaths; this is because they are unable to breathe deeply enough to construct a longer sentence.

 Typically, they panic and start pleading, their voice cracks and changes pitch, display acute fear and become less coherent over time.

-They may make nonsensical statements, begin asking for help from people who are not there, ask for their mother, and so on.
+They may make nonsensical statements, begin asking for help from people who are not there, ask for their mother and so on as panic increases and consciousness starts to fade.

-When sudden tranquility follows vigorous resistance, there is an extreme risk of death.
+When sudden tranquility follows vigorous resistance, there is a high risk of death.

 These things emerge consistently during positional asphyxiation, but they are often disregarded or not recognised by police and other workers.